InflectionPointNFT/Avastars-Contracts/docs/contracts/AccessControl.md

 ### addMinter

-Called by a system administrator to add a minter
+Called by a system administrator to add a minter.
+Reverts if `_minterAddress` already has minter role

 ```solidity
 function addMinter(address _minterAddress)